My name is Hiroki and I am a new staff member at OLENO.

 back

 To be honest, I was a little hesitant about this.
-The amount of gear you need to bring will vary depending on the distance and mountain you plan to hike, so it's best to buy gear after determining the distance and mountain you can enjoy.
+The amount of gear you need to bring will vary depending on the distance and mountain you plan to run on, so it's best to buy gear after determining the distance and mountain you can enjoy.

-For example, if you mainly do road running and occasionally do trail runs of about 10km, it's fine to have a minimal bag or even no bag at all,
+For example, if you mainly do road running and occasionally do trail runs of about 10km, you'll be fine with just a minimal backpack, or even none at all.

-As for me, I mainly do trail running, but I also want to do some trekking, so I bought a 12L bag and run short distances of 10km.
+As for me, I mainly do trail running, but I also want to do some trekking (mountain climbing), so I only purchased an 11.5L bag (medium in size) and I run short distances of 10km.

-Considering the possibility that I may become interested in longer distances in the future, I think it's safe to get a relatively large bag like me.
-Trail running bags are quite expensive, with average prices ranging from 15,000 to 30,000 yen .
+Considering the possibility that I may become interested in longer distances in the future, I think it would be safe to get a fairly large bag like me, but trail running bags are quite expensive, with the average price being around 15,000 to 30,000 yen .

 drink